smakela13/work-day-calendar/README.md

 You're guaranteed to feel more in control of your day with this helpful planner!

-This scheduler is written in jQuery, HTML, and Bootstrap.
+This scheduler is written in jQuery, HTML, Bootstrap, and MomentJS.

 ## Usage